folio-org/okapi/doc/guide.md

 ```
 curl -D - -w '\n' http://localhost:9130/testb

-HTTP/1.1 403 Forbidden
+HTTP/1.1 404 Not Found
 Content-Type: text/plain
-Content-Length: 14
+Content-Length: 63

-Missing Tenant
+No suitable module found for path /testb for tenant supertenant
 ```

+Notice the failure.
+Okapi defaults to tenant `supertenant`, but since our module is not enabled for that tenant, it returns 'not found'.

 Okapi is a multi-tenant system, so each request must be done on behalf of some tenant.
 We could use the supertenant, but that would be bad practice.

 Let's create a test tenant for this example.
 It is not very
 difficult:

 ```